 The Age Sensitivity Factor is a cancer-risk multiplier that OEHHA applies to early-life exposure, formalized in its 2009 Technical Support Document for Cancer Potency Factors.
 The document assigns a weighting of 10x to exposure from the third trimester to age 2, 3x to ages 2 to under 16, and 1x to adults 16 and older.
 The same dose of a carcinogen is scored as ten times more potent for a newborn.

-This is not a safety margin or a guess.
-It came out of reviewing animal and human data on how early-life exposure to carcinogens translates into tumors later.
-A single number, applied consistently, lets toxicologists adjust an adult cancer potency estimate into an age-weighted one.
-When OEHHA sets a public health goal for a carcinogen, it can fold these factors in so the goal protects the most sensitive window of life, not just the average.
+This is not a padding factor or a guess.
+It came out of reviewing animal and human data on how early-life exposure to carcinogens turns into tumors later.
+Having one number, applied consistently, lets toxicologists convert an adult cancer estimate into an age-weighted one.
+When OEHHA sets a public health goal for a carcinogen, it can fold these factors in so the goal covers the most sensitive window of life rather than the average person.

-The takeaway from the table is simple.
+Read the table and the point lands quickly.
 A newborn is not a rounding error on the adult number.
-The framework treats their first two years as the single most vulnerable window for cancer-causing exposure a person will ever have.
+This framework treats the first two years of life as the most vulnerable window for cancer-causing exposure a person will ever have.

 Why Does Early-Life Exposure Carry More Cancer Risk Per Dose?